Last updated on January 15th, 2018

 Yet, some doctors consider it the oldest form of psychotherapy.

 After all, with hypnosis, it’s possible to treat pain and anxiety without the use of drugs.
-Brain imaging even reveals that hypnosis can blog pain signals.
+Brain imaging even reveals that hypnosis can block pain signals.

-NLP (Neurolinguistic Programming) is a discipline that helps you change your behavior, by understanding the language of your mind.
+NLP (Neurolinguistic Programming) is a discipline that helps you change your behaviour, by understanding the language of your mind.

-In particular, its anchoring technique seems like the modern version of kuji.
+In particular, the NLP anchoring technique seems like the modern version of Kuji.
 Anchoring works like this…

 The “anchor” is a gesture, touch or sound that triggers a specific mental (or emotional) state.
 Through repeated hypnosis and visualization, the anchor gets associated with the mental state.